-This is a civil action brought against Defendant Shell Offshore Inc. (“Shell”) for recovery of damages for injury to, destruction of, loss of, or loss of use of natural resources, under Section 1002 of the Oil Pollution Act (“OPA”), 33 U.S.C.
-2702, and Section 2480 of the Louisiana Oil Spill Prevention and Response Act (“OSPRA”), La.
-Rev. Stat.
-30:2480.
-The United States and Louisiana seek damages in order to compensate for and restore natural resources injured by Shell's crude oil spill that occurred at Shell's Green Canyon Block 248 subsea oil production system in the Gulf of Mexico beginning on or about May 11, 2016.
+This is a civil action brought against Defendant Kirby Inland Marine, LP for recovery of damages for injury to, destruction of, loss of, or loss of use of natural resources, under Section 1002 of the Oil Pollution Act, 33 U.S.C.
+2702.
+The United States and Texas seek damages in order to compensate for and restore natural resources injured by Kirby's oil discharge that occurred in the Houston Ship Channel near Bayport, Texas, on May 10, 2019.
 The United States and the State also seek to recover unreimbursed costs of assessing such injuries.

-Under the proposed Consent Decree, Shell will pay a total of $3,871,169.54.
-Of this total, Shell will pay $3.625 million to the trustees to restore, replace, or acquire the equivalent of the natural resources allegedly injured, destroyed, or lost as a result of the oil spill and $246,169.54 to reimburse the trustees for all remaining unpaid assessment costs.
+Kirby will pay $2,102,115.22 under the proposed Consent Decree.
+Of this total, $1.695 million is designated for the trustees to restore, replace, or acquire the equivalent of the natural resources allegedly injured, destroyed, or lost as a result of the oil spill, and the remaining amount will go to reimburse the trustees for their unpaid assessment costs.

 The publication of this notice opens a period for public comment on the proposed Consent Decree.
-Comments should be addressed to the Acting Assistant Attorney General, Environment and Natural Resources Division, and should refer to United States of America and Louisiana v.
-Shell Offshore Inc., D.J.
+Comments should be addressed to the Acting Assistant Attorney General, Environment and Natural Resources Division, and should refer to United States of America and the State of Texas v.
+Kirby Inland Marine, LP, D.J.
 Ref.
-No. 90-5-1-1-11920.
+No. 90-5-1-1-11096/2.
 All comments must be submitted no later than thirty (30) days after the publication date of this notice.
 Comments may be submitted by either email or by mail: